A time-causal and time-recursive scale-covariant scale-space representation of temporal signals and past time: Time-causal temporal scale-space representations that also obey temporal scale covariance

 which hold as long as $c > 1$ and $\sigma < \sqrt{\log 2} \approx 0.832$.

 Figure~\ref{fig-trunc-exp-kernels-1D+scaletime} shows a comparison between the time-causal limit kernel and Koenderink's scale-time kernels regarding the zero-order convolution kernels as well as their first- and second-order derivatives.
 As can be seen from the graphs, these two classes of kernels have qualitatively rather similar shapes.
-The time-causal limit kernel does, however, have the conceptual advantage that it can be computed in a time-recursive manner, whereas the scale-time kernel has no known time-recursive implementation, implying that it formally requires an infinite memory of the past (or some substantially extended temporal buffer if the infinite temporal convolution integral is truncated at the tail).
+The time-causal limit kernel does, however, have the conceptual advantage that it can be computed in a time-recursive manner, whereas the scale-time kernel does not have any known time-recursive implementation, implying that it formally requires an infinite memory of the past (or some substantially extended temporal buffer, if the infinite temporal convolution integral is truncated at the tail).